-Threatened Bluefin Tuna Sells For $5,000 Per Pound In Tokyo Market
+Threatened Bluefin Tuna Sells For $3 Million In Tokyo Market

 The 612-pound tuna had to be wheeled into its new owner's sushi restaurant on a low platform, its mouth agape.

 Sushi chain owner Kiyoshi Kimura purchased the immense Pacific bluefin tuna in an auction on Saturday at a Tokyo fish market.
-The fish sold for a record 333.6 million yen, more than $3 million, the Associated Press reported.
+The fish sold for a record 333.6 million yen, more than $3 million, The Associated Press reported.

 The Kiyomura Corp., which Kimura runs, footed the bill at over $5,000 per pound.
 The fish usually sells for up to $40 per pound, though the price can fluctuate to more than $200 per pound.
 The gigantic tuna will translate to more than 12,000 pieces of sushi for the company's Sushi Zanmai chain.